-B. Foster care providers shall not require advance permission from PSD to apply the reasonable and prudent parent standard to decisions about the care of a child.
+B. Resource families shall not require advance permission from PSD to apply the reasonable and prudent parent standard to decisions about the care of a child.

-C. In applying the reasonable and prudent parent standard, the foster parent shall consider the following:
+C. In applying the reasonable and prudent parent standard, the resource parent shall consider the following:

 (1) the desires of the child including, but not limited to, cultural identity, spiritual identity, gender identity, and sexual orientation;